 Fanciful, colored lighting is not as popular this time of year.
 Instead, soft whites are often used to bring out the natural winter colors.

 Choose Color Schemes that Complement Winter’s Glow

-Color schemes are incredibly important for winter weddings, and the trends here have not changed much in the past many years.
-When you think about winter and snowy landscapes, you most likely think about colors such as whites, shimmery silvers, matte silvers, pastel blues and deeper blues.
+Color schemes are crucial for winter weddings, and the trends here have not changed much in the past many years.
+When you think about winter and snowy landscapes, you most likely think about colors such as whites, shimmery silvers, matte silvers, pastel blues, and deeper blues.
 This color scheme creates a feeling of elegance and a winter wonderland for a truly classic look.
 However, these are not the only colors that you can match with winter.